CooLMinE/QR-Workshop/README.md

 ## This project has been abandoned in 2014 and will not receive any updates.

-Since this project is using DevExpress controls, if you do not have a valid license you will need to replace any DevExpress controls with the stock ones or you will need be able to compile/run the project properly.
+Since this project is using DevExpress controls, if you do not have a valid license you will need to replace any DevExpress controls with the stock ones or you will not be able to compile/run the project properly.